dqops/dqo/docs/reference/sensors/column/integrity-column-sensors.md

 column/integrity/foreign_key_match_percent
 ```
 **Description**
-Column level sensor that calculates the percentage of values that matches values in column of another table.
+Column level sensor that calculates the percentage of values that match values in column of another table.

 **Parameters**